NGO Activism: Exposure vs. Influence: Campaign Timing and Influence

 Panel (a) Figure \ref{fig:ngo_support} plots the estimated ${\beta}_\tau$.
-We find that NGO campaigns happening 6 months and 1 month before the AGM positively influence the outcome of related shareholder proposals.
-They increase, respectively, the probability of success by 2 percentage points and 3 percentage points more than a campaign launched more than six months earlier, corresponding to a relative increase between 6 and 8\%.
+We find that NGO campaigns happening 6 months and 2 months before the AGM positively influence the outcome of related shareholder proposals.
+They increase, respectively, the probability of success by around 15 percentage points relative to campaigns launched in the month after the AGM, the omitted category, corresponding to a relative increase of 40\%.

-To understand why campaigns launched six months before the AGM are also somewhat successful, we re-estimate \eqref{eq:success} on the subset of proposals that went to a vote, using the percentage of votes in favor as the dependent variable.\footnote{Since this analysis focuses on voted proposals, we also control for the voting recommendations of management and proxy advisors such as ISS (``For,'' ``Against,'' or ``Abstain'').} Panel (a) of Figure \ref{fig:ngo_support} shows that only NGO campaigns launched one or three months before the AGM increase support for related shareholder proposals, with an increase of nearly 2 percentage points.
-Given the generally low baseline support for these proposals (24\%), this corresponds to an 8\% increase in shareholder support when an NGO campaign addresses the same cause, on average.
+To understand why campaigns launched six months before the AGM are also somewhat successful, we re-estimate \eqref{eq:eventstudy} on the subset of proposals that went to a vote, using the percentage of votes in favor as the dependent variable.\footnote{Since this analysis focuses on voted proposals, we also control for the voting recommendations of management (``For,'' ``Against,'' or ``Abstain'').} Panel (b) of Figure \ref{fig:ngo_support} shows that only NGO campaigns launched three months before the AGM increase support for related shareholder proposals, with an increase of nearly 7 percentage points.
+Given the generally low baseline support for these proposals (24\%), this corresponds to a 29\% increase in shareholder support when an NGO campaign addresses the same cause, on average.

 In contrast to Panel (a), Panel (b) detects no significant increase in support for campaigns initiated as early as six (or five) months before the AGM.
 This suggests that the difference between the two figures arises from shareholder proposals being withdrawn after reaching an agreement with the firm.
-As a result of these early campaigns, the target firm may take actions to resolve the issue highlighted in both the campaign and the shareholder proposal, leading to an improvement in its E\&S score, which supports the finding in Section \ref{s:ES} that only early campaigns result in better E\&S scores.
+Taken together, these results indicate that as a result of these early campaigns, the target firm may take actions to resolve the issue highlighted in both the campaign and the shareholder proposal.

 Note that the subset of shareholder proposals going to a vote is not random; an argument raised, for instance, by \cite{flammer2015does}.
 Given the generally low support of shareholder proposals going to vote, managers may let proposals that are the least likely to succeed go to a vote.
 However, those votes can still be helpful in disciplining firms as large shareholder support to a cause may be hard to conceal for managers \citep{levit2011nonbinding}.
 This reinforces the importance of analyzing all E\&S proposals, including those withdrawn as in Panel (a).